Oliver Mtukudzi: Social commentary

 Prior to the independence of Zimbabwe, Mtukudzi's music depicted the struggles under Rhodesian white minority rule.
 In subsequent years following Zimbabwean independence, his music has advocated for tolerance and peace and has frequently portrayed the struggles of women and children.

 Personal life and death

-Mtukudzi was the father of five children and had two grandchildren.
-Two of his children are also musicians.
-His son Sam Mtukudzi, a successful musician in his own right, died in a car accident in March 2010 and in 2013, Mtukudzi released an album titled "Sarawoga", in tribute to his son.
+Mtukudzi was the father of six children(with four different women) and had three grandchildren.
+His son Sam Mtukudzi, a successful musician in his own right, died in a car accident in March 2010.
+In 2013, Mtukudzi released an album titled "Sarawoga", in tribute to his son.
+His daughter Selmor is also a musician and works with UNICEF.

 On 23 January 2019, Mtukudzi died at the age of 66 at Avenues Clinic in Harare, Zimbabwe after a long battle with diabetes mellitus.